vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     The network status shows whether the network settings that you provided during the deployment match the settings with which the appliance is running.
 If there are mismatches, power off the appliance and select **Edit Settings** > **vApp Options** to correct the network settings.

-11. In a browser, go to  http://<i>vic_appliance_address</i> and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.
+11. In a browser, go to  http://<i>vic_appliance_address</i> and when prompted, enter the connection details for the vCenter Server instance on which you deployed the appliance.

+     - The address and single sign-on credentials of vCenter Server.
+     - If vCenter Server is managed by an external Platform Services Controller, enter the FQDN and administrator domain for the Platform Services Controller.
+If vCenter Server is managed by an embedded Platform Services Controller, leave the External PSC text boxes empty.

     **IMPORTANT**: The installation process requires the single sign-on credentials to register vSphere Integrated Containers Management Portal and Registry with the Platform Services Controller and to tag the appliance VM for use in Docker content trust.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.

+12. Click **Continue** to initialize the appliance.

 **Result**